Violent or gory content intended to shock or disgust viewers, or content encouraging others to commit violent acts, are not allowed on YouTube.

 - Videos of beheadings.

-- One-sided assaults with titles like "Watch this guy get beat-up!"
+- One-sided assaults with titles like "Watch this guy get beat-up!".

-Please remember these are just some examples, and don’t post content if you think it might violate this policy.
+Remember these examples are just some examples, and don’t post content if you think it might violate this policy.

-What happens when content violates this policy
+What happens if content violates this policy

-If your content violates this policy, we’ll remove the content and send you an email to let you know.
-If this is your first time violating our Community Guidelines, you’ll get a warning with no penalty to your channel.
-If it’s not, we’ll issue a strike against your channel.
-If you get 3 strikes, your channel will be terminated.
+If this is your first time violating our Community Guidelines, you’ll likely get a warning with no penalty to your channel.
+If it’s not, we may issue a strike against your channel.
+If you get 3 strikes within 90 days, your channel will be terminated.
 You can learn more about our strikes system here.